 While you interview them, listen to your own heart.
 IF you feel good with this person, then make an appointment.
 You want to look for someone that you FEEL GOOD with, and that has experience with the issues you are facing.

-10) The last thing I would ask is about a Guarantee.
+10) The last thing you should ask about is their Guarantee.

 Do they have any kind of a guarantee for their work?
 What will they do if things go wrong, or you are unhappy with your session?
 I have a Guarantee.